encode/orm/docs/making_queries.md

 This will query a `Note` with `text` as `"Going to car wash"`, if an instance is found, it will use the `defaults` argument to update the instance.
-If it matches no records, it will use the comibnation of arguments to create the new instance.
+If it matches no records, it will use the combination of arguments to create the new instance.

 !!! note
     Since `update_or_create()` is doing a [get()](#get), it can raise `MultipleMatches` exception.